David Lipton: Life and work

 David Lipton was born on November 9, 1953, in Boston, Massachusetts, and received an undergraduate degree from Wesleyan University in 1975, followed by a PhD in economics from Harvard University in 1982, under the supervision of Jeffrey Sachs.
 He then started working for the International Monetary Fund, after which he joined Jeffrey Sachs advising governments of transition economies, such as Russia, Poland, and Slovenia, also writing frequently on the topic.
 He subsequently started working for the Clinton administration in 1997 as Under Secretary of the Treasury for International Affairs, from which position he worked on the Asian financial crisis.
-Upon leaving the public sector, Lipton joined a hedge fund (Moore Capital Management), followed by a stint at Citi Bank where he became Head of Global Country Risk Management.
+Upon leaving the public sector, Lipton joined a hedge fund (Moore Capital Management), followed by a stint at Citibank where he became Head of Global Country Risk Management.

 Prior to joining the IMF, David Lipton served as Special Assistant to President Barack Obama, while also being part of the National Economic Council and National Security Council at the White House.

 In 2021 Lipton was named a senior counselor to Treasury Secretary Janet Yellen, focusing on policy work with US allies and working with the G7 and G20 summits.